WASHINGTON

-Washington’s water systems are at a critical crossroads.
+Washington’s water systems are at a critical decision point.

 HOW MUCH COULD YOUR PWS RECEIVE?